casper-network/docs-archive/dapp-dev-guide/workflow/setup.rst

 Each of the keys weights ``1``.
 Since the action threshold for ``deployment`` is set to ``2``, neither account is able to sign and send a deploy individually.
 Thus to send the deploy from the Main account, the deploy needs to be signed by the secret keys of each account to reach the required threshold.

-Details about various scenarios in which multiple associated keys can be setup is discussed in the examples section.
+Details about various scenarios in which multiple associated keys can be setup is discussed in `the examples section of the Multi-Signature Tutorial <https://docs.casperlabs.io/en/latest/dapp-dev-guide/tutorials/multi-sig/examples.html>`_.